qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 As mentioned before, it needs the official SASS compiler installed on your system.

 qx.Mobile Themes
 ================

-qx.Mobile provides one custom theme which can be adjusted to fit the design guidelines of several platforms like iOS, Android, Windows Phone or Blackberry OS.
+qx.Mobile provides a custom theme which you can adjust to fit your application's design goals.
+This could either follow your corporate design or the guidelines of native platforms like iOS, Android, Windows Phone or Blackberry OS.

-Despite of deliver several stylesheets which imitate the Native Look, we are providing a easy to customize theming system, which helps you to adapt to a platform's look & feel.
+Instead of trying to deliver several stylesheets which mimic some native look, we provide a powerful yet easy system to create custom themes.
+This way you have all the possibilities to adapt your mobile app to  any look & feel.

-As a starting point we use the qx.Mobile "Indigo" theme.
-This theme can be modified by developers in many ways, like setting colors or change the appearance of the widgets etc. the used border radius etc.
+As a starting point use the qx.Mobile "Indigo" theme.
+This theme can be modified by developers in many ways, like setting colors or change the appearance of widgets, e.g. their border radius, etc. See the section below on custom theming.

 Switching themes in your qx.Mobile application
 ==============================================

-You can change the used theme of your qx.Mobile application by opening the ``config.json`` in your application root.
-There you find the macro called ``MOBILE_THEME``.
-The default value is ``custom``.
+You can change the theme used by your qx.Mobile application.
+Open the file ``config.json`` in your application root folder.
+There you find a macro called ``MOBILE_THEME``.
+Its default value is ``custom``.

 Assumed you change the value to ``flat``, qx.Mobile creates a link to a stylesheet located in

 ``<APP_ROOT>/source/resource/<APP_NAME>/mobile/css/``

 which is named:

 ``flat.css``